Brand Identity: What It Is and How to Create One

 - Website: your online home where you direct most of your audience.

-- Packaging: how you package your different courses, products, and services (the actual look and feel of them).
+- Packaging: how you package your different courses, products, and services.

 - Messaging: the specific message you share, and how you use language, tone, voice, and copy to bring it all together.